juliotrigo/juliotrigo.github.io/_posts/2016-02-02-pycones-2015-distributed-services.md

   - boto
   - sqs
 youtube_id: LYVfOfR3mp0
+youtube_title: "Having it All: Distributed services with Django, Boto, and SQS queues - Julio Trigo"
 ---

 Here you can find all the information about the talk that I gave at [PyConES 2015](http://2015.es.pycon.org) on the 22nd of November, 2015: ***Having it All: Distributed services with Django, Boto, and SQS queues***